lunasofia/ITMAT_circularRNA/README.txt

 normalization is desired, this file could be empty.
 However, the files will still be normalized for size.

+NOTE: make sure that you have enough space.
+With the conserve-space option specified, the reads directory will take up 3-4 times as much space after the pipeline runs than it did with only the fastq files.

 ---------- RUNNING THE PIPELINE ----------
  Necessary Flags:
  --bwa-path </path/>